yyppyy/mind/README.md

 <br></br>
 ## ![#c5f015](https://via.placeholder.com/15/c5f015/000000?text=+) Fastswap Performance evaluation with memory traces (Fig. 6 left)
+**IMPORTANT** **fastswap kernel occasionally runs into error in our setting.
+Please reach out to us if you see VM/server stall abnormally.**
 *Skip this step if you already loaded target traces for MIND*
 - Every time you load traces for new application, it will automatically erase the previous ones
 - Go inside the script directory and load memory access traces for Tensorflow